“A 17th-century townhouse with apartments for 2-5, bang on the Piazza del Duomo”

-Some of the Deluxe and Superior Apartments can accommodate 4 in total and they have a bathtub and shower.
-The Superior Apartment for 4 has a loft space where children can sleep (there's a nifty pull-out bed) and the Deluxe Apartment for 4 has a separate twin room at the back, where it is quietest.
+The Deluxe Apartment with Duomo view (2 bedrooms) and Deluxe Apartment with Fiesole view can accommodate 4 in total and they have a bathtub and shower.
+The Deluxe Apartment with Fiesole view for 4 has a loft space where children can sleep (there's a nifty pull-out bed) and the Deluxe Apartment with Duomo view (2 bedrooms) has a separate twin room at the back, where it is quietest.

 Babies are welcome in all Apartments, and a cot can easily be added, but note that there is no other baby equipment.

 Remember baby and child equipment may be limited or need pre-booking